 It can also help to learn new material in the same, or similar, environment to where it will need to be recalled; revising in an exam hall in silence would be more effective than revising in a bedroom with music.

 The forgetting curve reveals that without review, students lose up to 70% of new information within 24 hours, making immediate and systematic review essential for effective teaching.
-Teachers should structure lessons to include brief reviews at the start of each class, schedule spaced practice sessions throughout units, and design homework that reinforces rather than introduces concepts.
+Teachers should structure lessons to include brief reviews at the start of each class, schedule spaced practise sessions throughout units, and design homework that reinforces rather than introduces concepts.
 This understanding transforms lesson planning from linear progression to cyclical reinforcement patterns.

-Understanding how students forget can allow teachers to make changes to their practice to challenge the Ebbinghaus Forgetting Curve and increase their students’ memory retention.
+Understanding how students forget can allow teachers to make changes to their practise to challenge the Ebbinghaus Forgetting Curve and increase their students’ memory retention.
 The following approaches are recommended to teachers in response to Ebbinghaus’ research:

-1. Regular Retrieval Practice
+1. Regular Retrieval Practise

 Repeated exposure to information strengthens memory retention and flattens the forgetting curve.
 Asking students to retrieve information forces them to revisit the information, even if they recall it incorrectly, due to the corrective feedback that they receive.

-The first retrieval practice should be soon after the new material has been learnt, preferably the following day or in the next lesson.
+The first retrieval practise should be soon after the new material has been learnt, preferably the following day or in the next lesson.
 The period of time between each subsequent retrieval should be longer than the previous one.
 Using spaced intervals are also recommended in Rosenshine’s principles of instruction:

 2. Review Schemes of Work